 Which? is the UK’s consumer champion.
 As a UK-based organisation, Which? works primarily within the areas of publishing, trader endorsement and legal and financial guidance and advice through charitable and commercial activity.
 We consider the sectors in which we operate and our supply chains to be at lower risk of slavery.
-Since the UK’s Modern Slavery Act came into force in October 2015, we have reviewed and, where needed, updated our internal policies and supplier arrangements to confirm this.

 Our supply chain

 Which? is accredited by the Living Wage Foundation.
-As an accredited Living Wage employer, we are committed to paying everyone working on our premises, whether permanent staff or contractors, a higher minimum rate of pay than the current National Living wage set by the government.
+As an accredited Living Wage employer, we are committed to paying everyone directly employed and working on our premises, whether permanent staff or contractors, a higher minimum rate of pay than the current National Living wage set by the government.

 * This statement is made by the Consumers’ Association on its own behalf and on behalf of Which?
 Limited, and is approved by the Which?
 Limited Board on 16 September 2021 and the Council of Trustees of the Consumers' Association on 30 September 2021.